GoogleCloudPlatform/berglas/doc/threat-model.md

 When using Berglas auto or `berglas exec`, secrets ultimately end up in the process environment in plaintext.
-Any code running in that process (or any root user on the same OS with privledge to trigger a process dump) could retrieve the plaintext values.
+Any code running in that process (or any root user on the same OS with privilege to trigger a process dump) could retrieve the plaintext values.

 Similarly, some languages and frameworks automatically dump their environment as part of debugging in the event of a crash or panic.
 Since that framework is